ablazier/gene-essentiality/README.md

 Dataset_S4.csv - PA14 model predicted essential genes for in silico screens.
 Called by Code_S1.

+Dataset_S10.csv - PAO1 candidate essential genes for in vitro screens for the updated PAO1 model.
+Called by Code_S1.

+Dataset_S11.csv - PA14 candidate essential genes for in vitro screens for the updated PA14 model.
+Called by Code_S1.

 addExchangeRxn_JB.m - Function to add an exchange reaction to the models.
 Called by Code_S5.m*

 broadSubsys.m - Function to evaluate the functional subsystems of the models.
 Called by Code_S3.*

 changeMedia_SEED.m - Function to change the media conditions of the models.
-Called by Code_S2, Code_S3, Code_S4, Code_S5 and Code_S6.*
+Called by Code_S2, Code_S3, Code_S4, Code_S5, Code_S6, Code_S7.*

 highConfidenceGenes_LB_PA14.xlsx - PA14 high-confidence metabolic essential/non-essential genes compared to model predictions.
 Called by Code_S3.